-If you’re searching for a reliable mouth dr in Walnut Creek CA, this guide will help you know when to see one and how to pick the right oral surgeon for complex dental care.
+If you’re searching for a reliable mouth doctor in Walnut Creek, CA, this guide will help you know when to see one and how to pick the right oral surgeon for complex dental care.
 It’s written for adults facing wisdom tooth problems, implant needs, facial trauma, or recurring jaw pain who want clear, practical advice.

-Read on to learn the signs that require an oral surgeon, what procedures a mouth dr in Walnut Creek CA performs, which technologies improve outcomes, what questions to ask, and a brief look at Dr. Ali Alijanian’s practice near the end.
+Read on to learn the signs that require an oral surgeon, what procedures a mouth doctor in Walnut Creek, CA, performs, which technologies improve outcomes, what questions to ask, and a brief look at Dr. Ali Alijanian’s practice near the end.

-When you should see a mouth dr in Walnut Creek CA
+When you should see a mouth doctor in Walnut Creek, CA

-See a mouth dr in Walnut Creek CA if you have any of the following symptoms or diagnoses.
+See a mouth doctor in Walnut Creek, CA, if you have any of the following symptoms or diagnoses.
 These issues often need surgical care beyond general dentistry:

-- Impacted wisdom teeth causing pain, infection, or recurrent swelling
+- Impacted wisdom teeth cause pain, infection, or recurrent swelling

 - Persistent tooth or root infection that won’t heal with antibiotics